-- The main contact person will be notified by email and asked to send a PPT or PDF copy of their research poster to a member of the Research Task Force subcommittee for peer review and critique.
+- The main contact person will be notified by e-mail and asked to send a ppt or pdf copy of their research poster to a member of the Research Task Force subcommittee for peer review and critique.

 - The research poster critique is not linked in any way to the poster awards — that is handled by a different committee.

-- If we do not receive a copy of your poster by this date, we will not include it in our Research Poster Critique or consider it for inclusion in the Research Poster Walking Grand Rounds.
+- If we do not receive a copy of your poster by this date, we will not include it in our Research Poster Critique or consider it for inclusion into the Research Poster Walking Grand Rounds.

-- If we receive your poster by the deadline, members of our AAWC Research Task Force will review your poster following a research critique guide (a template is available online) and provide you with a written critique of your poster at the SAWC Conference.
+- If we receive your poster pdf by the deadline, members of our AAWC Research Task Force will review your poster following a research critique guide (a template is available online) and provide you with a written critique of your poster at the SAWC Conference.

-- Your research poster will also be eligible for inclusion in a walking critique and review during the SAWC Research Poster Walking Grand Rounds.
+- Your research poster will also be eligible for inclusion in a walking critique and review during SAWC Research Poster Walking Grand Rounds.